 Fluconazole has saved the lives of millions around the world.
 It is used to treat not only AIDS patients but also transplant recipients, burn survivors, chemotherapy patients and others with weakened immune systems, which can make them targets of life-threatening fungal diseases.

 “I always believed that if I worked hard and was as creative as possible, one day I would discover a breakthrough drug that would be important for mankind,” Richardson said.
 “Millions of people have received this drug.
 To say I’m proud is an understatement.”

-Richardson has received various awards for his discovery, including the UK Society for Drug Research Award for Drug Discovery and the Pharmaceutical Manufacturers of America Discoverers Award.
-He was also named an Officer of the Order of the British Empire by Queen Elizabeth II.
+Richardson has received many awards and honors for his discovery, including the UK Society for Drug Research Award for Drug Discovery and the Pharmaceutical Manufacturers of America Discoverers Award.
+He retired from Pfizer in 1997, and that same year, he was named an Officer of the Order of the British Empire by Queen Elizabeth II.